jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 		make run

 Other notes:
-- Reload programs by pressing the reset button (push button 0) and executing the makefile again.
 - Many programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial loader.
+- Reload programs by pressing the reset button (push button 0) and executing their makefile again.
-- You do not need to reload tThe bitstream (step 3) as long as the board is powered (it will be lost if it is turned off, however).
+- You do not need to reload the bitstream (step 3) as long as the board is powered (it will be lost if it is turned off, however).
 - The `program` target does not resynthesize the bitstream if source files have changed.
-  This must be done explicitly by typing make.
+  This must be done explicitly by typing `make synthesize`.